-Checking the spark plugs
+Checking the spark plug

-The spark plugs are important engine components, which should be checked periodically, preferably by a Yamaha dealer.
-Since heat and deposits will cause any spark plug to slowly erode, they should be removed and checked in accordance with the periodic maintenance and lubrication chart.
-In addition, the condition of the spark plugs can reveal the condition of the engine.
-The porcelain insulator around the center electrode of each spark plug should be a medium-to-light tan (the ideal color when the vehicle is ridden normally). and all spark plugs installed in the engine should have the same color.
-If any spark plug shows a distinctly different color, the engine could be operating improperly.
-Do not attempt to diagnose such problems vourself.
+The spark plug is an important engine component, which should be checked periodically, preferably by a Yamaha dealer.
+Since heat and deposits will cause any spark plug to slowly erode, it should be removed and checked in accordance with the periodic maintenance and lubrication chart.
+In addition, the condition of the spark plug can reveal the condition of the engine.
+The porcelain insulator around the center electrode of the spark plug should be a medium-to-light tan (the ideal color when the vehicle is ridden normally).
+If the spark plug shows a distinctly different color, the engine could be operating improperly.
+Do not attempt to diagnose such problems yourself.
 Instead, have a Yamaha dealer check the vehicle.

-If a spark plug shows signs of electrode erosion and excessive carbon or other deposits, it should be replaced.
+If the spark plug shows signs of electrode erosion and excessive carbon or other deposits, it should be replaced.

-Specified spark plug: NGK/LMAR8A-9 Before installing a spark plug, the spark plug gap should be measured with a wire thickness gauge and, if necessary, adjusted to specification.
+Specified spark plug: NGK/MR8E9

+Before installing a spark plug, the spark plug gap should be measured with a wire thickness gauge and, if necessary, adjusted to specification.